-Vegan diets can have many health benefits, but they may not contain all the necessary nutrients.
-To avoid a deficiency, a person should be sure to consume a variety of nutritious plant-based foods and consider taking supplements.
+Vegan diets can have health benefits, but may not contain all the necessary nutrients.
+To avoid a deficiency, a person should consume nutritious plant-based foods and consider taking supplements.

 Unless a person plans their vegan diet very carefully, they may need to take supplementary vitamin B12 and iron.
 A person may also need supplementary vitamin D, iodine, and omega-3 fatty acids.